monkeycoder456/Beehive-Solitaire/README.md

 # Beehive-Solitaire
 short little proof of concept of a solitaire game made within python with use of tkinter.
 # How to make it run
-run it with python IDE
+run it with python IDE, beehive is main
 # Basic rules of Beehive
 the goal of the game is to remove all cards from the play field. this is done in groups of four (grouped by number) on the working area. a pile will be cleared when 4 cards of the same number are on there (suit and color don't matter only number). you have a reserve of 10 cards, and a stockpile that you can draw from infinitly. the only way to lose is to lock yourself out of victory by not thinking ahead when putting cards in the working area.
 # My stratagy